shupershuff/Diablo2RLoader/README.md

 2. Extract the executable files (specifically handle64.exe) to the .\Handle\ folder

 ## 3. Setup Your Accounts
+**NOTE: If you have MFA configured on one account it will need to be disabled for this to work due to Blizzard not implementing MFA capability with this authentication method.**
 1. Open Accounts.csv in a text editor (eg notepad), excel or your preferred editor.
 2. Add number for each account starting from 1.
 3. Add your account sign in address.